wuqifu/Matchismo/README.md

 Matchismo
 =========

-A iOS card game.
-Implemented in Objective-C.
-Coding Together demo code from Stanford Open Class on iTunesUU
+The iOS card game, learning from iTunesU.